 Either way, clicking Install takes you to a new page.
-Most of the options can be changed after the install has been done, but we will try to get them right the first time!
+Most of the options can be changed after the install has been done, but let’s try to get everything right the first time!

 At the very top of the page, in the Software Setup section, you can select the WordPress version you want to install and define the website’s URL.

 By default the latest and greatest WordPress version is installed (which is version 5.6 as I write this article).
 It is recommended to use the latest version.
 Like all good software, WordPress is updated regularly.
 These updates often fix security issues, so by using the latest version your website will be more secure.

 The “Installation URL” is an important section.
 There are three bits of information you need to enter:

 The Protocol can be http://, http://www., https:// or https://www.
 The two HTTPS options can only be used if your website already has an SSL certificate.
 If you don’t have an SSL certificate yet, choose either http:// or http://www, depending on whether or not you want your website address to include the www subdomain.
 It is worth mentioning that you can change the website URL at any time via the WordPress dashboard (under Settings » General).